 New Merida-Sines Port rail freight service launched

-The National Spanish Railway Society (Renfe) and Portugese freight carrier Medway have launched a new rail freight service between Merida, in the Spanish region of Extremadura (Spain), and Sines Port (Portugal).
+The National Spanish Railway Society (Renfe) and Portugese freight carrier Medway have launched a new rail freight service between Merida, in the Spanish region of Extremadura, and Sines Port (Portugal).
 The 22-wagon service, which takes nine hours, can carry 1,190 tonnes of cargo, mainly tomatoes and glass products.

-This new service is having to contend with one major obstacle however, as the locomotive must be changed on the frontier between Spain and Portugal.
-It shows however the interest of Extremadura in using Portuguese ports as export gates, mainly for primary sector, as reported on RailFreight back in October.
+This new service is having to contend with one major obstacle, as the locomotive must be changed on the frontier between Spain and Portugal.
+It demonstrates, however, the interest of Extremadura in using Portuguese ports as export gates, as reported on RailFreight back in October.

 The new service also strengthens Merida´s cargo logistics area, which has 21,000 square metres and three rail tracks.
 Medway is banking on being an authentic Iberian (area formed by Spain and Portugal) player in the rail freight sector, after acquiring four locomotives ready to work across the territory.
 Medway is the new name of CP Cargo, the former rail freight division of the national Portuguese society Comboios de Portugal (CP).
 The Swiss sea shipping operator Mediterranean Shipping Company (MSC) bought CP Cargo to the Portuguese government in 2016.